tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
+- Repeating activities.
+When they create activity, ask if repeated daily, weekly, monthly.
+Create more Activity rows for each day in the duration
+    - If repeating activity, add a column (nullable), for root activity, the ID of the original activity it is duplicating
 - Categories should use an ID, and be serialized into each order product incase they are deleted.
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities